contentstack/contentstack-management-javascript/README.md

 ```

 #### Create Asset
-The following code snippet is use to create Asset into Stack using this SDK:
+Use the following code snippet to upload assets to your stack through the SDK:
 ```
 var  asset  = {
 	upload: 'path/to/file',